Hilda Besse Renovations

-The Hilda Besse is such a vital part of the daily life of the college that all functions will be replicated in full through the use of temporary facilities on site.
-As the building will be inaccessible during the works, from August 2019 temporary facilities will be built in the college quad to minimise any inconvenience.
-Below are the plans for the temporary structure, although please note that these are still being developed.
+The Hilda Besse is such a vital part of the daily life of the college that all functions have been replicated in full through the use of temporary facilities on site.
+As the building will be inaccessible during the works, from August 2019 temporary facilities were built in the college quad to minimise any inconvenience.

 What will the impact of these renovations be?

 Every effort is being made to minimise any disruption to the college community during the works.
 Works will largely take place inside the building and between the hours of 8am and 5pm (Monday to Friday) to attenuate any disruption from noise.
-Rent discounts are based on those living in college accommodation around the site, and replacement facilities will be built to house all the activities that take place in the Hilda Besse building.
+Rent discounts are based on those living in college accommodation around the site, and replacement facilities (the Hilda Box!) have been built to house all the activities that take place in the Hilda Besse building.

 Need the answer to a specific question?
 Take a look at our FAQ page here